Financial Reporting Manual

 - Termination of employees and closing facilities are typical actions taken in connection with business combinations to eliminate costs perceived by management as redundant.
 The timing and effects of these actions are generally too uncertain to meet the S-X Article 11 criteria for pro forma adjustments.
 Management's estimate of how these actions (and other business integration activities not specifically associated with the disposition of a business) are expected to impact the operations and liquidity of the newly combined companies going forward should be discussed in MD&A and in supplemental information clearly identified as forward-looking information.

 - A schedule showing the calculation of the purchase price (including the value assigned to non‑cash portions) should be provided in a note, if not otherwise reasonably apparent.

-NOTE: Under SFAS 141(R) [ASC 805], registrants should use the most recent stock price at the time of filing for determining the value of stock to be issued in a transaction that has not yet consummated.
+NOTE: Under ASC 805, registrants should use the most recent stock price at the time of filing for determining the value of stock to be issued in a transaction that has not yet consummated.
 In addition, the notes to the pro forma balance sheet should include a disclosure of the date at which the stock price was determined and a sensitivity analysis for the range of possible outcomes based upon percentage increases and decreases in the recent stock price.
 The appropriate percentages should be reasonable in light of acquirer's volatility.

-- If the registrant is awaiting additional information that may impact the measurement of a contingency of the acquired company during the allocation period specified by SFAS 141 or SFAS 141(R) [ASC 805], the registrant should disclose prominently that the purchase price allocation is preliminary/provisional.
+- If the registrant is awaiting additional information that may impact the measurement of a contingency of the acquired company during the measurement period specified by ASC 805, the registrant should disclose prominently that the purchase price allocation is preliminary/provisional.
 In this circumstance, the registrant should: